the-tanstaafl/TansTimberbornModsUnity/Assets/Logpile/StaticFiles/ThunderstorePackage/README.md

 ## Problems?

-In case you experience problems or have any feedback, message us in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message us directly (Knatte_Anka#6800 and Tobbert#1607).
+In case you experience problems or have any feedback, message us in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message us directly (Knatte_Anka#6800).
 We will try to fix it as soon as possible. :D

 ## Changelog

+### 1.0.2 - 9.8.2022

+- Bugfix placment of logs on normal parts

+### 1.0.1 - 9.8.2022

+- Bugfix Building of Metal Stackable logpile
+- Fix placement of logs to not go outside the part

 ### 1.0.0 - 8.8.2022